Neither Separate Nor Equal — 2000

 The essays in this collection, the second volume of the series Perspectives on the History of Congress, 1789-1801, originated in two conferences held in 1995 and 1996 by the United States Capitol Historical Society.

-Donald R. Kennon is the chief historian of the United States Capitol Historical Society.
-He is coeditor of the Ohio University Press series Perspectives on the History of Congress, 1789–1801 and editor of the series Perspectives on the Art and Architectural History of the United States Capitol.
+Donald R. Kennon is the former chief historian and vice president of the United States Capitol Historical Society.
+He is editor of the Ohio University Press series Perspectives on the History of Congress, 1789–1801.
+More info →

 978-0-8214-1327-2